 Guest speakers talk de-stigmatizing mental illness for Suicide Prevention Month

-By Bryan Gatchell, Maneuver Center of Excellence and Fort Benning Public Affairs
+By Bryan Gatchell, Maneuver Center of Excellence, Fort Benning Public Affairs

 FORT BENNING, Ga.
 (Sept.
 27, 2017) – Two speakers visited the Maneuver Center of Excellence here as part of the Army Substance Abuse Program’s Suicide Prevention Month event “In Our Own Voice” Tuesday to talk about and de-stigmatize mental illness.